HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 *   Ensures that analyses are triggered once with the appropriate datasets
 *   Is flexible and can accommodate all foreseeable data modalities
 *   Can immediately resolve processing challenges with 10X datasets
-*   Can provide a mechanism for moving to plate based processing for SS2 in a seamless manner
+*   Can provide a mechanism for moving to plate-based processing for SS2 in a seamless manner
 *   Does not preclude future automation of pipeline initiation when a mature system state is achieved
 *   Re-uses existing notification infrastructure
 *   Is permanently saved in the DSS and analyses are reproducible